The How’s And Why’s Of Sealcoat

 Clearly that was an issue for many, as we got questions about the best way for fixing and clearing the suction port.
 Here's what you need to know about this critical part of sealcoating maintenance.

 - Even easier than clearing the suction port is to invest in a manual agitation system to prevent the clog from happening in the first place.
 The danger is a blockage can potentially have you running your pump dry and burning up your seals.
-If your pump isn't getting primed, because liquid isn't reaching it due to the suction port being blocked, that is when you can cause damage to your sealcoating machine.
+If your pump isn't getting primed because liquid isn't reaching it due to the suction port being blocked, then you may damage your sealcoating machine.
 A manual agitation kit will help you avoid this problem.

 Here is the step-by-step way to clear the suction port by removing the hose: